Visit "GAME OF THRONES" Locations in Croatia on a Budget

 - Bathing suit- especially one that can be used as walking shorts or as a top with a travel skirt for more versatility

 - Tablet for reading with all the George R. R. Martin books and a few books you haven't read before

 - Free Croatian English Translator app on Android from Google

-- Along with your credit cards, ATM card, travellers checks, and the like take at least 100 dollars changed in the US into Croatian Kuna
+- Along with your smartphone, credit cards, ATM card, travelers checks, and the like take at least 100 dollars changed in the US into Croatian money.

 - A conservative covered up look to wear into churches and cathedrals so as not to offend the older locals.
 For women, a mid shin or longer travel skirt (some reverse for more versatility) and a modest long sleeved shirt work great.
 Conservative trousers and a dress shirt is the male equivalent.
 This look will also help you out when the evening is cooler.

 Try to see all you can of your connecting locations.
 If you don't have time, just talk to the locals in the airport.
 Try some of the local food available.
 Make your journey going there and later returning a positive part of your overall travel experience.

 Travel to Dubrovnik with one bag that fits in the overhead compartment.
 This will save you from the distinct possibility of being parted from your luggage.
 You don't want to have to replace everything you brought to enjoy your Game of Thrones vacation.